Salvation Has No Name by Joseph Wallace

 The inspiration for the visual identity of ‘Salvation’ has come from much live action cinema from Antonioni to Buñuel, and the puppets themselves are very much informed by Oceanic sculpture and sub-Saharan African art.
-They are meant to be very sculptural, I want the viewer to understand that these are object, made from wood, fabric, beads and paper.
+They are meant to be very sculptural, I want the viewer to understand that these are objects, made from wood, fabric, beads and paper.
 We are also not using lip sync in the film, despite there being a lot of dialogue.
-The puppets are icons, cyphers for their story, and they move in the tradition of Eastern European animation which in turn, derived from the puppet theatre.
+The puppets are icons, ciphers for their story, and they move in the tradition of Eastern European animation which in turn, is derived from the puppet theatre.
 A carved puppet, with a static face, where the performance emanates from body language, pose, rhythm and gesture.
-For me, this is the magic of puppet animation; the way it allows us to suspend our disbelief and empathise with these sculpted objects as living, breathing characters.
+For me, this is the magic of puppet animation; the way it allows us to suspend our disbelief and empathize with these sculpted objects as living, breathing characters.

 Film Producer Loran Dunn On Production Challenges and COVID-19:

 LD: We were about a quarter of the way into the shoot, so really just starting to get into the swing of things and finding our rhythm when we had to stop.
-We have lots left to shoot, including some key scenes, wide shots with lots of action, so we're anxious to get back in the room as soon as it's safe!
+We have lots left to shoot, including some key scenes, and wide shots with lots of action, so we're anxious to get back in the room as soon as it's safe!

 ZF: What about funding bodies and deadlines?